 Conclusions

-Indirectly estimated RIs show substantial divergence from current Ris in their upper limits, leading to substantial reductions in abnormal flags.
+Indirectly estimated RIs in neonates admitted to intensive care show substantial divergence from current, first-year-of-life RIs, leading to an abundance of abnormal flags.
 The associations between these flags and provider behavior, transfusion practice, or clinical outcomes is an area of future exploration.

 Introduction